Table of contents

 PREREQUISITES

-To use the Tableau CRM Connector to connect Salesforce and Snowflake together, you need to ensure you have a paid Tableau CRM license.
-Pricing will differ depending on your circumstances and country, but here is the pricing page for Tableau CRM in the US.
+To use the Tableau CRM Connector to connect Salesforce and Snowflake, you must ensure you have a paid Tableau CRM license.
+Pricing will differ depending on your circumstances and country, but here is the US pricing page for Tableau CRM.

 STEP 1: BUILD SNOWFLAKE OBJECTS